BlogMoving to Colombia

 ❓ Does MercadoLibre charge a commission for selling used items in Colombia?

 Yes.
 MercadoLibre charges between 5% and 12% of the sale price depending on the category.
-For low-value items or when you want to maximize net price, free platforms like Colombia Move or Facebook Marketplace are a better option.
+For low-value items or when you want to maximize the net price, free platforms like Colombia Move or Facebook Marketplace are a better option.

 ❓ How do I post for free on Colombia Move?